microsoft/AcademicContent/Workshop/6. HPC/SLURM Docker Swarm HOL.md

 	_Opening a connection to the container service_

 1. An SSH window will open and prompt you to log in.
-Enter the user name that you specified when you created the container service in Exercise 1.
+Enter the user name that you specified in Exercise 1, Step 4.
 Then press the **Enter** key.
 If you successfully connected, you'll see a screen that looks like this:

 	![Successful connection](Images/docker-putty5.png)